-We have documented how our new Creative Psychosocial Genomic Healing Experience reduces (1) dysfunctional inflammation (associated with chronic pain and delayed healing) and (2) oxidative stress (associated with many chronic medical conditions and the ageing process) as well as (3) increasing a "molecular-genomic signature of stem cells" (activation of stem cells associated with healing and the rehabilitation and in many tissues of the body) as the deep psychobiological source of human resilience and resourcefulness (Rossi, lannotti et al.; Rossi et al. 2009).
+We have documented how our ideo-plastic Creative Psychosocial Genomic Healing Experience reduces (1) dysfunctional inflammation (associated with chronic pain and delayed healing) and (2) oxidative stress (associated with many chronic medical conditions and the ageing process) as well as (3) increasing a "molecular-genomic signature of stem cells" (activation of stem cells associated with healing and the rehabilitation and in many tissues of the body) as the deep psychobiological source of human resilience and resourcefulness (Rossi, lannotti et al. 2008; Atkinson et al., 2010; Rossi et al. 2011, in press).